emarmolsanchez/eMIRNA/README.md

 Users should provide a properly collapsed FASTA file with small RNA-Seq sequences from canonical FASTQ sequence files, or a list of unique annotated mature miRNA sequences in FASTA format.
 The FASTQ files should be quality-check filtered and sequencing adaptor trimmed before running any available collapser tool, e.g. FASTQ collapser from [FASTX-Toolkit] for collapsing FASTQ files into FASTA files with uniquely represented sequences.

-Once the module has run, users can optionally perform an additional filter on generated FASTA pre-miRNA candidates according to their secondary folding structural stability by using the eMIRNA.Structural.Pvalue module.

-Users are encouraged to perform a pre-filtering process of the collapsed FASTA file to retain sequences between 18-25 nucleotides in length, corresponding to the average length of mature miRNAs.
-The eMIRNA.Filter.by.Size module could be used for this purpose.

 This module requires six arguments:

 + PATH to Reference Genome Bowtie Index from your species of interest.